Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 Silver Beach

-This is the first place you’ll want to head, especially if you have kids.
-From the historic beachfront carousel to the giant splash pad, this family-friendly beach has every amenity you need for a perfect beach day—concessions, restrooms, easy parking, and tons of room to spread out.
+This is the first place to head, especially with kids.
+From the historic beachfront carousel to the giant splash pad, this family-friendly beach has every amenity you need — concessions, restrooms, easy parking, and tons of room to spread out.

 Jean Klock Park in Benton Harbor

-Recently named one of the top beaches in Michigan, Jean Klock Park in Benton Harbor is a must-visit for travelers to Southwest Michigan.
-This sprawling Lake Michigan beach has room enough for everyone, along with a large parking lot.
-That means you can actually enjoy the beach without tripping over anyone else—something I really appreciate.
-While there are many beaches in St. Joe that are lovely, this one is a personal favorite.
+Recently named one of the top beaches in Michigan, Jean Klock Park in Benton Harbor is a must-visit.
+This sprawling Lake Michigan beach has room for everyone, plus a large parking lot, so you can actually enjoy the sand without tripping over anyone else.
+While there are many lovely beaches in St. Joe, this one is a personal favorite.

-South Haven pier with iconic red lighthouse and boat in background on Lake Michigan
+South Haven pier with iconic red lighthouse and boat on Lake Michigan

 Walk the South Haven Pier to the iconic red lighthouse